- Car Insurance Information

 - Agreed value is the value of the car as agreed by both you and the insurer and is fixed until the policy renewal date.

 For example, if your excess is $500 and your claim is worth $1,200, you will pay the first $500 and the insurer the remaining $700.
-Normally this is paid directly to the mechanic or garage making the repairs.
 In the event of a more serious accident, in which your vehicle is written off, the excess amount will typically be deducted from the final claim payment.

-Generally speaking, there are three basic types of excess:
+Generally speaking, there are three types of excess:

 Things to think about when considering your excess: